theobald-software/helpcenter.theobald-software.github.io/includes/sap-connection/xu-bc-connect-to-sap.md

 **Supported Authentication Methods**

-- [Plain login](#connect-to-sap) using SAP username and password (system or dialogue user)
+- Plain login using SAP username and password (system or dialogue user)
 - [Secure Network Communication (SNC)](snc-authentication.md) using username and password via basic authentication
-- [SSO with Login-Ticket](sso-with-logon-ticket-md) using username and password via basic authentication
+- [SSO with Logon-Ticket](sso-with-logon-ticket-md) using username and password via basic authentication

 ### Connect to SAP